Samuel-Dainton/NetSuite-PrintButton/README.md

 ![image](https://github.com/user-attachments/assets/d4a40a18-64c4-415a-8b3f-bacd1aca7502)

 Optionally but recommended, make the record inactive so it doesn't appear as an option to use for your users.
 Once saved, keep a record of the internal id.
+If you want to use the print from multiple records, you will need multiple scripts, deployments and may also need to change the fields on your HTML template.
 ![image](https://github.com/user-attachments/assets/7c331671-590c-4b88-82ee-489bcef14c88)

 Back to the scripts, you want to set up the Print Function before the Print Button.